 Correlation is a statistical measure that indicates, whether there is a relationship between two variables.
 Correlation measures the strength of the relationship between two variables, as well as whether or not there is a positive or negative relationship between the two variables.

 The discussion of correlation is prevalent in many financial sectors.
 Financial papers and analysts often evaluate the correlation between the price of gold and let’s say a certain stock.

-Positive correlation basically means that as one variables increases, so does the other, whereas negative correlation refers to a situation where as one variable increases, the other decreases.
+Positive correlation basically means that as one variables increases, so does the other, whereas a negative correlation refers to a situation whereas one variable increases, the other decreases.